gabrielprrd/netflix-ui-clone/README.md

 ## Installation

-To run locally on development mode, simply clone this repo and then:
+To run locally on development mode, you'll need Node.js installed.
+Then simply clone this repo and:

 ```sh
 $ npm install